datacoves/docs/docs/reference/security/README.md

 Ensure that only the datasets processed by Airbyte, dbt, Airflow, or Superset are given access to your warehouse by Datacoves.

 To protect your data and login credentials while in transit, use SSL or SSH encryption.
-For users in your database, pick secure passwords.
+For users in your database, pick secure passwords or use key-based authentication when possible.

 ## Contact us